jhulten/jeffreyhulten.com/_posts/2006-06-26-keeping-fixtures-dry-in-trees.markdown

 <%= @final.to_yaml %>
 {% endhighlight %}

-To test, run <code>erb thing.yml</code> and see your output.
+To test, run `erb thing.yml` and see your output.
 No more hand coding of ids and hoping you didn't put something in the wrong place!